Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 -How much time you spend on the note

--How much time you check email and respond to social media notifications
+-How much time you check email, messages, and social media

 We are already prone to seeing where we don't have control.
 So, point your brain in the opposite direction.
 Our brains like to find answers.
 It's nice to discover that we do have some volition regarding our time.

 Second, for those areas above where you automatically thought, "Nope, I don't control that," give yourself some space to consider otherwise.
 Often the default is: "I don't have a choice on how much time I spend addressing my email if I want to get it done before I go home."
-But consider that it is a choice - I choose to get to my email.
+But acknowledge that it is a choice - I choose to get to my email.
 I choose address it at work.
 I choose to glance over it and only respond to important things I care about.
 It's a choice.
 You make the choice because you prefer it over another.
+You could choose not to.
+Yes, there may be consequences.
+But you are not coerced to check it.
 Where can you start to see choice when there doesn't appear to be any at first?

 -I choose to show up 15 minutes early to tackle my inbox.